 You can see my video instructions here of how to get started with your very first Zentangle tile: https://www.youtube.com/watch?v=oMYdnJgz5HM&list=UUzgsdmB9AiqtAjdoqykfxQA

-The best place to get started is with a private lesson.
-If you live in the Santa Barbara, CA area and want to learn more, send me an email at firstname.lastname@example.org.
+The best way to get started is with a private Zentangle lesson.
+If you live in the Santa Barbara, CA area and want to learn more, email me at firstname.lastname@example.org.
 I would be happy to share what I know!
-If you live somewhere else around the country, I can also offer private lessons via Skype!
+If you live somewhere else around the country, I can also offer private lessons via Zoom!